abuna1985/abuna1985/README.md

 ## FEATURED PROJECT

-**SHIFT** — a fully offline business tool for trades.
+**SHIFT LEDGER** — a fully offline business tool for trades.
 Invoices, payments, and history.
 No internet, no subscriptions, no lock-in.
-[View repo](https://github.com/abuna1985/shift)
+[View repo](https://github.com/abuna1985/shift-ledger)

 ---